vazco/meteor-universe-collection/README.md

 # Universe Collection
 ##### ( replacement of Mongo.Collection ) #####
-Collections on steroids, you can defined own documents helpers by adding its using simple helpers method, or by preparing own class inherited from UniCollection.UniDoc.
+Collections on steroids, you can defined own remote methods, documents helpers by adding its using simple helpers method, or by preparing own class inherited from UniCollection.UniDoc.

 All documents know to what collection, belong.